What Is a Virtual Contact Center and Its Pros and Cons?

 Disadvantages of a Virtual Contact Center

-While a virtual contact center has many advantages, it also comes with several challenges.
+While a virtual contact center has many advantages, it also has several challenges.
 Still, choosing the right virtual call center solution and proper communication helps address such disadvantages.
 Here is a closer look at the potential disadvantages of cloud contact centers.

 Employees Feel Isolated